compiledpanda/handbook/sdlc/index.md

 Processes and controls within the SDLC are mapped to Stage/Type combinations (todo more here), meaning that a process or control takes effect when a particular type of item hits a certain stage in the SDLC.

+### Who, What, When, Where, Why, How
+Another way to look the SDLC is to view it through the lense of answering who, what, when, where why, and how.

+// TODO Image

+In essence, each stage of the SDLC seeks to answer these questions prior to implementation, and then to reflect on those questions after implementation is complete.

 # Identification

 <img alt="Identification" src="./img/identification.png" style="max-height:300px" />